Tariq Aziz: Early life and education

-Aziz was born on 28 April 1936, in the village of Tel Keppe in the Nineveh Plains, northern Iraq, to an Iraqi Assyrian family.
+Aziz was born on 28 April 1936, near the city of Mosul in northern Iraq, to an Iraqi Assyrian family.
 He and his family were of the Chaldean Catholic Church.
 There are claims he was born Mikhail or Michael Yuhanna (ܡܝܟܐܝܠ ܝܘܚܢܢ ميخائيل يوحنا) and later changed his name to Tariq Aziz (which denotes "glorious past") to gain acceptance by the Arab and Muslim majority.
 However, this was denied by his son.

 He studied English at the University of Baghdad and later worked as a journalist, before joining the Ba'ath Party in 1957.
 During the 1950s, when Iraq was under the monarchical rule, Aziz along with other Ba'athists opposed the government.
 During the 1950s and 1960s, the United States showed limited interest in the Arab Socialist Party, which later became the Ba'ath Party, and its rise to power in Iraq.
 In this period, the U.S. was primarily concerned with the spread of Soviet communism around the world, particularly in the Middle East, rather than focusing on the internal politics of Arab countries.